Mon - Sun: 24 hours.

 The more evidence you have that helps prove what happened, the better.
 However, we are happy to offer free assessments of holiday accident claims and could help further with obtaining evidence if needed.

 When making a personal injury claim, you will need to be aware of the strict time limits.
 For accidents that have happened in the UK, in most cases, you’ll have a 3-year limitation period.
-However, where your injuries aren’t diagnosed straight away, your 3-year period will begin on the ‘date of knowledge’.
+However, where your injuries aren’t diagnosed straight away, your 3-year period could begin on the “date of knowledge”.

 For holiday accident claims involving a child, the 3-year time limit does not apply.
 Using the litigation friend process, a parent, guardian, or relative could claim on the child’s behalf at any point before they are 18 years old.
 Where that doesn’t happen, when the child is 18, they will have 3 years to start their own claim.

-The amount of time your holiday accident claim will take to be processed depends on a number of factors.
+The amount of time holiday accident claims take to be processed depends on various factors.
 If the defendant admits liability for the accident and your injuries straight away, your case could be settled in a matter of months.
 Where negotiation is required, the claim could take up to a year or more.

 To find out how long you have to begin your claim, please get in touch with one of our solicitors today.